awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker_ecs.md

 ## Failed Container Deployments<a name="create_deploy_docker_ecs_rollback"></a>

  If an Amazon ECS task fails, one or more containers in your Elastic Beanstalk environment will not start\.
 Elastic Beanstalk does not roll back multicontainer environments due to a failed Amazon ECS task\.
-If a container fails to start in your environment, redeploy the current version or a previous working version from the AWS Management Console\.
+If a container fails to start in your environment, redeploy the current version or a previous working version from the Elastic Beanstalk console\.

 **To deploy an existing version**